isomerpages/moe-endeavourpri/_our-curriculum/CCE.md

 ![reflection activity](/images/reflection%20activity.png)

-**Character &amp; Citizenship Education (CCE) Lessons**
+**Character &amp; Citizenship Education CCE MTL&nbsp; Lessons**

-During CCE lessons, our students learn to be responsible to family and community, and understanding their roles in shaping the future of our nation.
-The emerging trends and global developments that impact our society such as societal changes, globalisation are taken into consideration when developing CCE curriculum.
+During CCE MTL lessons, our students learn to be responsible to family and community, and understand their roles in shaping the future of our nation.
+The emerging trends and global developments that impact our society such as societal changes, globalisation are taken into consideration when developing the CCE curriculum.

 **Form Teacher Guidance Period (FTGP) Lessons**